inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

         - will always contain the latest data records
     - Incremental
         - essentially a table
-        - allows you to update the records since the last time that source records were loaded
+        - allows you to run the model incrementally updating only the records that changed since the last time that source records were loaded
     - Ephemeral
         - lightweight and do not persist.
 They cannot be querried outside of dbt.
     - Materialized view